paws of wisdom reactivity starter bundle

 Final Thoughts

-If your dog shows extreme distress, escapes the crate, or is regressing despite your efforts, it might be time to bring in a trainer or behaviourist.
+And if your dog is showing extreme distress, escaping the crate, or things aren’t improving despite your best efforts — it might be time to bring in a qualified trainer or behaviourist for extra support.

 Frequenty Asked Questions (FAQs)